forms-angular/forms-angular/README.md

 Documentation: http://www.forms-angular.org

 To build, clone the repo, then do:
-- npm install
-- bower install
+- grunt install (or 'npm install', then 'bower install')
 - grunt

 To run the demo website, do: